-A fairly common reason for a veterinary visit is the concern that an older dog has had a stroke, when he suddenly starts walking like a drunken sailor with his head tilted.
+A fairly common reason for a veterinary visit is the concern that an older dog has had a stroke or a seizure, when the dog suddenly starts walking like a drunken sailor with his head tilted.
 I know of other cases, where these sorts of symptoms are assumed to be a brain tumor and the dog is euthanized—maybe unnecessarily.
-(The condition plays a role in the new Hallmark movie, Duke.)

-Well, I want to shed some light on a much more common and less concerning cause of these and other disturbing signs, something known as idiopathic vestibular disease, in case it is something you ever experience with your own geriatric dog.
+Well, I want to shed some light on a much more common and less concerning cause of these and other disturbing symptoms, something known as idiopathic vestibular disease in dogs, in case it is something you ever experience with your own geriatric dog.

-Idiopathic (meaning unknown cause, think: idiot) vestibular disease is a syndrome that looks really, really bad, but usually gets better all on its own with little or no treatment.
+Idiopathic (meaning unknown cause) vestibular disease in dogs is a syndrome that looks really, really bad, but usually gets better all on its own with little or no treatment.

-The vestibular system is composed of portions of the brain and ear and is responsible for maintaining a sense of balance.
+The vestibular system in dogs is composed of portions of the brain and ear and is responsible for maintaining a sense of balance.
 When something goes wrong with this system, it’s like being drunk on a rocky boat.
-Dogs with idiopathic vestibular disease have some combination of the following signs:
+Dogs with idiopathic vestibular disease typically have some combination of the following signs:

-- An unsteady gait, loss of balance, or falling over,
+- An unsteady gait, loss of balance, or falling over (ataxia)

-- Eyes rapidly moving from side to side, known as nystagmus,
+- Eyes rapidly moving from side to side (nystagmus)

-These videos show a dog with mild, but very typical, vestibular signs and another dog with more severe signs.
+The videos at the end of this post show a dog with nystagmus, a dog with mild, but very typical, vestibular signs and another dog with more severe signs of idiopathic vestibular diease.

 For a dog showing the above signs, I first discuss the possible causes.
 Next, I recommend blood work and a blood pressure check to make sure there is no “obvious” disease.
 I discuss the availability of an MRI to evaluate the inner ear and brain.
 Although an MRI allows for the best evaluation of disease, it is often not pursued due to cost (about $1,500 here in the Bay Area).

-The conversation ends with discussing a very loose rule of thumb: If there is gradual or complete improvement within 72 hours, it is likely idiopathic vestibular disease and additional diagnostic testing is not necessary.
+The conversation ends with discussing a very loose rule of thumb: If there is gradual or complete improvement within 72 hours, it is likely the dog has idiopathic vestibular disease and additional diagnostic testing is not necessary.
 If there is no improvement or progression of signs, it is likely something much more serious, such as a tumor, and an MRI would be recommended to reach a definitive diagnosis.
-With idiopathic vestibular disease, marked improvement is usually evident in this time frame, with the pet returning to normal in 7 to 14 days (although in some dogs, a head tilt will still persist).
+With idiopathic vestibular disease, marked improvement is usually evident in dogs within this 72 hour time frame.
+The dog should recover and return to normal in 7 to 14 days (although in some dogs, a head tilt will still persist).